ManuWar73/Binary0011/README.md

 # Binary0011Java

-the "Java port" and complete rework of my old mod "Binary0011". the way you can compile/implement is in the text below.
+the "Java port" and complete rework of my old mod "Binary0011".
+<br>the way you can compile/implement is in the text below.

 ## Building for Desktop Testing